SoftUni-Internal/interactive-content/RO/09-For-Loop-Exercise/Lesson.md

-# For Loop - Exercise
+# Bucle For - Exercițiu